kshaffer/muscog/unit4.md

 Then take **Quiz 4** on D2L.

+Take the feedback you received on your Unit 2 paragraphs, revise them, and use them as the basis for your two first posts on your wiki project.
+See [Wiki Project Guide](/wikiproject/) for details.

 ### Supplemental material

 In these readings, Snyder talks a lot about musical hierarchy without providing any specific examples, which can be confusing.
 Following are two videos showing a formal outline of pieces of music that will hopefully help elucidate those concepts.